Kunlong1994/lab3/Alt-Lab-2.-DIY-Arduino.md

 This is an experimental lab where you will make your own Arduino.
 It has never been tried before!
 Please help to build out the activity.

 ## Pre-Lab
-Make sure you do the [pre-lab](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Alt-Pre---Lab-2) in advance of this activity, and start your writeup with these plans
+Make sure you do the [pre-lab](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Alt-Pre---Lab-2) in advance of this activity, and start your writeup by documenting these plans.

 ## In The Report